H-DES: a Quantum-Classical Hybrid Differential Equation Solver: Discussion

 Many quantum algorithms have been proposed in the literature for solving DEs.
 However, most of the proposed methods suffer from limitations that do not allow them to be good candidates for a general quantum DE solver.
 In this section, we list the state-of-the-art quantum algorithms for solving DEs and regroup them in Tab.~\ref{tab:validation_MD}, according to their main principles and limitations.
 Most of the quantum algorithms presented are restricted in terms of types of DEs that they can solve, and the majority of the listed methods rely on the finite difference method which introduce approximations in the derivatives of the trial functions.
 Our method has the advantage to tackle any system of partial DEs in the NISQ era, while using an exact expression of the derivatives.

-We can compare our work in particular to that of Kyriienko \textit{et al.} \cite{KPE21}, who proposed a general ODE solver based on differentiable quantum circuits.
+We can highlight the main differences between our work and what was proposed by Kyriienko \textit{et al.} in \cite{KPE21}, who proposed a general ODE solver based on differentiable quantum circuits.
 In our approach, we encode the dependence on $x$ in the observables, while Kyriienko \textit{et al.} encode it directly in the circuit using quantum feature maps.
-In their approach, the evaluation of the solution function is a non-linear process, allowing different choices of observables of quantum feature maps, but not based on a specific encoding or decomposition of the solution (i.e., it is not a spectral approach).
-For evaluating the solution function or its derivatives, we replace Chebyshev polynomials with their derivatives in the diagonal observables, while the approach of Kyriienko \textit{et al.} involves reconstructing the derivatives by evaluating several circuits (changing the quantum feature map of the circuit used to evaluate the solution function), whose number grows exponentially with the order of the derivative.
+In their approach, the evaluation of the solution function is a non-linear process, allowing different choices of observables or quantum feature maps, but not based on a specific encoding or decomposition of the solution (i.e., it is not a spectral decomposition).
+For evaluating the solution function or its derivatives, we replace Chebyshev polynomials (or any other orthogonal basis) with their derivatives in the observables, while the approach of Kyriienko \textit{et al.} involves reconstructing the derivatives by evaluating several circuits (changing the quantum feature map of the circuit used to evaluate the solution function), whose number grows exponentially with the order of the derivative.
 However, Kyriienko \textit{et al.} do not discuss in detail how to solve systems of DEs, or partial DEs and the encoding of multi-dimensional variables, for which the cost and its scaling are also not precised.